Microsoft/azure-docs.pt-pt/articles/aks/tutorial-kubernetes-deploy-cluster.md

 > * Instalar a CLI do Kubernetes (kubectl)
 > * Configurar o kubectl para ligar ao seu cluster do AKS

-Em tutoriais adicionais, a aplicação Azure Vote é implantada no cluster, dimensionada e atualizada.
+Em tutoriais posteriores, a aplicação Azure Vote é implantada no cluster, dimensionada e atualizada.

 ## <a name="before-you-begin"></a>Before you begin